 Excelling at Learning

 We take a holistic approach to gender-equitable teaching and lesson design.
-Our focus on helping girls grow in the classroom means we have seen our girls excel across a number of metrics:
+Our focus on helping girls grow in the classroom means we have seen girls excel across a number of metrics:

 - In 2018, boys outperformed girls nationally in the Ugandan primary school leaving exam (PLE), but not at Bridge schools.
 Bridge girls performed better than boys, both within Bridge and nationally.
 Nationally, boys are 9% more likely than girls to be in Division 1 & 2.
 At Bridge, girls are 5% more likely than boys to be in Division 1 & 2.

-- In Kenya’s 2017 national exit exam (KCPE), Bridge girls earned an additional 17 points above and beyond the national average for girls that year (out of 500 possible points).
+- In Kenya’s 2017 national exam (KCPE), Bridge girls earned an additional 17 points above and beyond the national average for girls that year (out of 500 possible points).

 - In 2017, girls who had attended a Bridge academy for over five years were our highest performing KCPE cohort, averaging 287 marks.